What are the best drum sample packs to improve your songwriting?

-Let’s be honest.
-There are tons of drum loop libraries online.
+There are tons of drum sample packs online.

-But, finding the drums that will work best for your music is often tricky.
-We know many of you have scoured the internet for the right drums, from the free loop sites to the subscription-based options, and still keep looking.
-Many of you wind up here, still searching for elusive grooves that are going to actually make a difference in your songwriting projects.
+But, finding the drum samples that will work best for your music is often tricky given the sheer volume of choices (ranging from amazing all the way down to useless).
+We know many of you have scoured the internet for the right drums, from the free sites to the subscription-based options, and still keep looking.
+Many of you wind up here, still searching for elusive drum sounds and grooves that are going to actually make a difference in your songwriting projects.

 With that in mind and coming from years of emails and requests from our dedicated users, these are the criteria that customers value most: